akbhinge/A-Comparative-Study-on-Data-Mining-Tools/README.md

 Future Scope-
 - Use d3.js to create visualizations of implementations of various tools.
 - Include implementation of more data mining tools in the case study/web interface.
+- Include complex examples in the comparative study
 --
 # By
 - Akshay Bhinge - https://github.com/akbhinge/A-Comparative-Study-on-Data-Mining-Tools